DaveH355/opengl-doc-wrapper/README.md

 Here's an example of what might happen with neovim + clangd
 ![image](https://github.com/DaveH355/opengl-doc/assets/101005658/46997d64-232c-4930-b056-26067aa22376)

-With the header doc, it can give better info
+With the documentation wrapper, it can give better info
 ![image](https://github.com/DaveH355/opengl-doc/assets/101005658/94f6fe93-e2bb-44d5-9143-998b31a1e7dd)

 # Usage
+Get started by downloading the necessary files from this project's include folder.
-You can use this header alongside glad.
+You can use the header alongside glad.
 You can remove it later without affecting your code.
 ```c
 #include <glad/glad.h>
 #include "gldoc.h"
 ```

+# Building
+So you want to generate your own documentation wrapper.
+Awesome.

+First go to the docs.gl [repo](https://github.com/BSVino/docs.gl/) and follow the instructions to build the needed html files.
+Then copy the output folder `htdocs` to this project and execute `main.py`

+Note due to typos, you may have to manually fix syntax errors.
+The docs also use MathJax for displaying math which does not translate well to plain text.
+The parser will warn about such cases.